 Use it for: a general selection of the most popular tools in PowerPoint.

 I usually stay on the Home tab when I'm working in PowerPoint.
-The reason is because it has practically every tool you need.
+The reason is because it's got practically every tool you need.
 From adding a new slide to changing text and paragraph settings, the Home tab is the default for most users.

 3. The Insert Tab